jestjs/jest/docs/JestObjectAPI.md

 Exhausts all tasks queued by `setImmediate()`.

-:::note
+:::info

-This function is only available when using Legacy Fake Timers.
+This function is only available when using legacy fake timers implementation.

 :::